-Evaluation Activities Through June 2020
+Evaluation Activities in Watts Through June 2021

-In the months after TCC grantees executed their contracts, the UCLA-UCB evaluation team worked with the grantees to operationalize a number of indicator tracking protocols.
-Specifically, the UCLA-UCB evaluation team developed reporting forms to streamline tracking activities and trained TCC project leads on how to use those forms.
-On an annual basis, TCC grantees complete and submit these reporting forms to the UCLA-UCB evaluation team.
+In the months after TCC grantees executed their contracts, the LCI evaluation team worked with the grantees to operationalize a number of indicator tracking protocols.
+Specifically, the LCI evaluation team developed reporting forms to streamline tracking activities and trained TCC project leads on how to use those forms.
+On an annual basis, TCC grantees complete and submit these reporting forms to the LCI evaluation team.
 Each submission reflects the grantee's activities during the previous fiscal year.
-Many of the key accomplishments described in Watts Rising: 2021 Progress Report on Implementation of the Transformative Climate Communities Program Grant are pulled directly from the grantees' reporting forms
+Many of the key accomplishments described in this document are pulled directly from the grantees' reporting forms.

-By the end of 2019, the UCLA-UCB evaluation team also completed baseline data collection for quantitative indicators.
-Findings from the baseline data collection process are narratively described in the final chapter of the first annual report, titled Watts Rising: A Baseline and Progress Report on Early Implementation of the TCC Grant.
+By the end of 2019, the LCI evaluation team completed baseline data collection for quantitative indicators.
+Findings from the baseline data collection process are narratively described in the final chapter of Watts Rising's first annual progress report, titled Watts Rising: A Baseline and Progress Report on Early Implementation of the TCC Grant.
 The underlying data for analyzing baseline trends are also included in Appendix 6 of this report, along with additional data that has been collected and processed within the past year.
-This Appendix will continue to be updated on an annual basis through the end of 2023.
+This Appendix will be updated annually through the release of the 2024 progress report.

-With respect to qualitative data collection, the UCLA-UCB evaluation team began the process of testing and refining qualitative data collection instruments (i.e., surveys, interview guides, and focus group scripts).7 The UCLA-UCB evaluation substantially revised the instruments from the original versions posted in the 2018 evaluation plan, improving their legibility and reducing their completion time.
+With respect to qualitative data collection, the LCI evaluation team has disseminated the community engagement and workforce development surveys in all three Round 1 sites.
+The LCI evaluation team substantially revised the instruments from the versions posted in the 2018 evaluation plan, improving their legibility and reducing their completion time.
+The surveys have been made available in both English and Spanish, and in print and online formats.